-Students are required to earn two online learning credits to graduate from secondary school, beginning with every student who entered Grade 9 in the 2020-21 school year.
+Students are required to earn two online learning credits to graduate from secondary school.
 The graduation requirement is intended to support students in developing familiarity and comfort with learning and working in a fully online environment, as well as developing digital literacy and other important transferable skills that they will need for success after secondary school, including in post-secondary education and the workplace.
 Parents/guardians may choose to opt their child out of the mandatory online courses required for graduation.
 To opt-out of the online eLearning graduation requirement, complete the required form and return it to the guidance office.
 Forms can be found on the Pickering High School website, in the guidance office or on students' guidance google classroom.